 - Isolation separates sick people with a contagious disease from people who are not sick.
 10 Days - Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-10 Days.
-Fully vaccinated individual can refrain from quarantine following a known exposure if asymptomatic.
+Individuals regardless of their vaccination status can refrain from quarantine following a known exposure if asymptomatic.